 Given the low reliability estimates observed, it seems important to explore ways in which the IRAP’s reliability could be improved.
 This list is by no means exhaustive: it represents analyses and suggestions that were possible with the existing data.

 Lengthen the task.
 One possible and commonly recommended way of improving a tasks’ reliability is to increase its length.
 In this case this would involve adding additional trials to the IRAP.
 The Spearman-Brown prediction formula can be rearranged to make a specific prediction about the relative change in task length that would be needed to obtain a given reliability estimate.
-Where ρ* refers to the goal reliability, ρ refers to the current reliability, and n refers to the multiple of current test length:
+Where ρ* refers to the goal reliability, ρ refers to the current reliability, and n refers to the multiple of current test length (a rearrangmenet of Revelle, 2009, equation 7.12):

 n=ρ*(1- ρ)ρ(1-ρ*)